Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection

 \section{Method}

-We first motivate the design of the proposed network architecture by addressing the limitation of the Feature Pyramid (FP) for visual object detection. $\S$~3.1 describes our new parallel bi-fusion scheme.
-The adding of {\em parallelization} to the bi-fusion FPN architecture can better capture features for both small and large objects without degrading efficiency. $\S$~3.2 describes our new feature concatenation and re-organization scheme that can effectively circulate semantic and localization information. $\S$~3.3 further adopts a {\em residual recursive} formulation into the pipeline, which enables easier training and better performance for small object detection.
-Finally, $\S$~3.4 adds one more design of the bottom-up location feature fusion that can further improve object localization.
-Figures \ref{fig:overview}, \ref{fig:Core:Puri} and \ref{fig:CORE:BFM} depict the complete pipeline of our proposed network architecture.
+We first motivate the design of our proposed network architecture by addressing the limitation of the Feature Pyramid (FP) for visual object detection.
+In Section~\ref{sec:ParallelBiFusion}, details of our new parallel bi-fusion scheme are described.
+The adding of {\em parallelization} to the bi-fusion FPN architecture can better capture features for both small and large objects without degrading efficiency.
+Section~\ref{sec:CORE} describes our new feature concatenation and re-organization scheme that can effectively circulate semantic and localization information.
+Section~\ref{sec:Res:BiFusion:FP} further adopts a {\em residual recursive} formulation into our pipeline, which enables easier training and better performance for small object detection.
+Finally, Section~\ref{sec:BFM} adds one more design of bottom-up location feature fusion that can further improve object localization.
+Figs. \ref{fig:overview}, \ref{fig:Core:Puri} and \ref{fig:CORE:BFM} depict the complete pipeline of our proposed network architecture.
 Details are provided in the following sessions.